 How to Exercise In Spite of Pain to Decrease Pain

-The longer you experience pain, the more sensitive you become to experiencing more and more pain.¬† Contrary to popular belief, people with chronic pain from arthritis have low pain thresholds.¬† They actually begin to experience pain when little threat or danger is present.¬† This is because the body‚Äôs nervous system has been put on ‚Äúhigh alert‚ÄĚ to protect itself.¬† In this case, the body‚Äôs protective mechanisms are failing and becoming detrimental to its own health.¬† This is not a permanent state. ¬†With practice, patience, and some help the body and mind can be re-trained to desensitize itself.
+The longer you experience pain, the more sensitive you become to experiencing more and more pain.¬† Contrary to popular belief, people with chronic pain from arthritis have low pain thresholds.¬† They actually begin to experience pain when little threat or danger is present.¬† Thier body‚Äôs nervous system has been put on ‚Äúhigh alert‚ÄĚ to protect itself.¬† In this case, the body‚Äôs protective mechanisms are failing and becoming detrimental to its own health.¬† This is not a permanent state.¬† You can desensitize your pain systems with some practice, patience, and a greater understanding of how pain works .

-You must accept the fact that all pain is not a sign of damage or danger.¬† In order to overcome pain, some pain must be experienced when exercising.¬† The body and mind will never become less sensitive if all your actions are based on avoiding pain.¬† Instead, focus on the activity you would like to do like walking or gardening.¬† Perform the activity in small doses at first.¬† Walk for a few minutes each day for the first week.¬† Don‚Äôt overdo it.¬† Then add a minute or 2 next week.¬† Be patient.¬† Gradually, your nervous system will become less sensitive to the activity, your muscles with become stronger and your pain will begin to decrease.
+You must accept the fact that all pain is not a sign of damage.¬† Some pain is acceptable when you are exercising with arthritis.¬† The body and mind will never become less sensitive if all your actions are based on avoiding pain.¬† Instead, focus on the activity you would like to do like walking or gardening.¬† Perform the activity in small doses at first.¬† Walk for a few minutes each day for the first week.¬† Don‚Äôt overdo it.¬† Then add a minute or 2 next week.¬† Be patient.¬† Gradually, your nervous system will become less sensitive to the activity, your muscles with become stronger and your pain will begin to decrease.

 Take Action and Get Some Help

-There is no cure for arthritis.¬† However, pain and suffering can be managed if you choose to change your beliefs and actions.¬† Overcoming arthritis pain is not an easy endeavor.¬† Many are unwilling to commit and jump from one treatment to the next seeking the quick fix.¬† Joint replacements can work wonders for some.¬† However, they are not without serious risk and the outcomes are not always as promised.¬† If you are looking for a different, more holistic approach, your physical therapist can help. ¬†Begin with the strategies discussed in this article.
-And if you need more help and are interested in teaming up with a physical therapist, give us a call.
+There is no cure for arthritis.¬† However, by changing your beliefs and taking action you can overcome arthritis pain.¬† This is not an easy endeavor.¬† Many are unwilling to commit.¬† ¬†These people jump from one treatment to the next seeking the quick fix.¬† Joint replacements can work wonders for some.¬† However, they are not without serious risk and the outcomes are not always as promised.¬† If you are looking for a different, more holistic approach, your physical therapist can help. ¬†Begin with the strategies discussed in this article.
+And if you need more help and your physical therapist can be your guide.¬† Don’t hesitate to give us a call.